Chapter in this post:

 The aim here is not to destroy your illegal pictures, videos, texts and other data.
 The following tips are not intended for this - if you do illegal things, you have to live with the consequences.
 But I think that some users might leave private or embarrassing recordings or private messages as fragments on the smartphone's memory.
 So in order to protect your own privacy, you should not only delete your memory and reset the iPhone or Android device before selling it, before returning the smartphone to the recycling cycle, but also have the memory overwritten several times.

-Here, too, you have several options.
-Before I get to the subject of apps and programs for overwriting the memory in the USB stick, I would like to show you a manual method.
-This basically consists in completely filling the memory of the USB stick, erasing it, filling it again (down to the last byte and bit) and then erasing it again - et cetera.
-As a result, data fragments are overwritten and the files you uploaded and deleted leave behind new, hopefully legal, data remnants.
-Of course, the manufacturers of USB sticks could also overwrite the memory of the old chips from iPhone and Co, but that would be an additional step that leads to more costs.
+Again, you have several options.
+Before I get to the point Apps and programs for overwriting the memory in the USB stick, I would like to show you a manual method.
+Basically, this consists of completely filling the memory of the USB stick, deleting it again, filling it again (down to the last byte and bit) and then deleting it again – et cetera.
+As a result, data fragments are overwritten and the files you have uploaded and deleted leave behind new, hopefully legal data remnants.
+Of course, the manufacturers of USB sticks could also overwrite the memory of the old chips from iPhone and Co, but that would be an additional work step that leads to more costs.

 Here are a few apps for macOS and Windows that do the multiple overwriting for you to safely erase the stick: